ang-zeyu/infisearch/docs/src/contributing.md

 # Contributing

-Contributions are highly welcome!
-If you are new to open source, check out some of the ways you can contribute at this [awesome guide](https://opensource.guide/).
+Contributions of any form (code, documentation, bug reports) are highly welcome.

+To report a bug, simply head on over [here](https://github.com/ang-zeyu/morsels/issues/new).

-This section details some information that may be helpful, for example, getting your development environment setup.
+The subsequent sections details information only for getting your development environment setup.